 Moving beyond backup services, the My Cloud has an onboard DLNA server and iTunes support, so it can stream media to various entertainment systems in your home that also support DLNA or iTunes (I'm talking about smart TVs, network-capable AV receivers, and media-streaming boxes such as the Roku or WD's own WD TV Live).
 Unlike Microsoft's discontinued Windows Home Server 2011, the My Cloud cannot stream media to a client over the Internet.
 WD doesn't provide BitTorrent support, either.

-The My Cloud is very reasonably priced: The 2TB model reviewed here goes for £134 , and WD offers a 3TB model for £154.
-There's also a 4TB model.
+The My Cloud is very reasonably priced: The 2TB model reviewed here goes for around £100, and WD offers a 3TB model for £130 and a 4TB version for closer to £200.
 Relying on a single-drive NAS for backup or storing critical data is a little risky, however, since you stand to lose everything if the device fails.